Assassin’s Creed Games Tier List: Ranking All AC Titles

 Assassin’s Creed revelations

 The title Assassin’s Creed Revelations is aptly chosen for this game.
-The most recent episode delivers on the promise made by the title and provides some significant insights into the ever-expanding story for those who have been following the adventures of Desmond, Altair, and Ezio.
+The most recent episode delivers on the promise made by the title.
+It provides some significant insights into the ever-expanding story for those who have been following the adventures of Desmond, Altair, and Ezio.

 The central missions have a degree of cinematic immersion and a tight design that is unique to the series, and the plotline ties up loose ends in the narrative to create a satisfactory setting that follows the installment in the series.
 Even while there are some problematic side objectives and novel gameplay elements, they are simply minor defects in the context of an otherwise exciting experience.